International Gemini Observatory follows a comet from beyond

-Credit: NSF’s National Optical-Infrared Astronomy Research Laboratory/NSF/AURA/Gemini Observatory
+Credit: International Gemini Observatory/NSF’s National Optical-Infrared Astronomy Research Laboratory/AURA

 “The comet is doing what we would expect a comet to do as it approaches the Sun,” according to Meg Schwamb of Queen’s University Belfast who led the observations.
 “Gas is being vaporized and the gas cloud, or coma, is expanding and being blown away from the Sun.
 It’s reassuring that comets from beyond our Solar System behave as we would expect!”
 Schwamb’s team obtained the image as part of a Fast Turnaround program using the Gemini North telescope and a brand new rapid data reduction pipeline called Dragons.